excelerondesign/whc/readme.md

 Here we've altered the Javascript aspect from the example to add some extra benefits.

 -   Support for multiple forms
 -   Advanced debugging (per form)
     -   Logging verification steps
     -   Details object

 # Documentation

-To include in a project, upload or copy `dist/whc-plugin.umd.js` or `dist/min/whc-plugin.umd.js` to your project, and add the necessary parameters below.
+To include in a project, upload or copy `dist/whc-plugin.umd.js` to your project, and add the necessary parameters below.

+_If you only need to support more modern browsers, you can use the js inside of `dist/whc-plugin.modern.js`_

 ## Parameters